cyberbotics/webots/docs/guide/using-your-ide.md

 ## Using Your IDE

 Using an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment) is convenient as it generally features advanced source code edition tools, a built-in debugger, etc.
-You may be interested in using your favorite IDE to develop a Webots controller.
+Fortunately, you can use your favorite IDE to develop a Webots controller.

 A priori, Webots can support any IDE to create, build and debug its controllers.
 It is simply a matter of setting up the IDE correctly to fulfill the Webots controller build rules.